p2ppsr/cwi-base/README.md

 This will be a partially valid serialized BEEF value.

 Includes proof data for the inputs to the transaction being created.
-Some txids may be `known`, either by Dojo or the user, in which case their rawTx are not included.
+Some txids may be txidOnly, in which case they must be known to Dojo, their rawTx are not included.

 It is recommended to the `@babbage/sdk-ts` package's `Beef` class to